wfs/cloud-architect-aws-project-1-recoverability/README.md

 3. Paste URL into a web browser to see your website.

 **Save** the screenshot of the webpage.
-Name your screenshot "s3_original.png" You will now “accidentally” change the contents of the website such that it is no longer serving the correct content
+Name your screenshot "s3_original.png"

 You will now “accidentally” change the contents of the website such that it is no longer serving the correct content